ISISNeutronMuon/MDMC/doc/index.rst

 Acknowledgements
 ----------------
-Funding for the development of MDMC has been provided by the Swedish Research Council.
+...
+Suggestion for placeholder section for acknowledging such things as the Swedish Research Council etc.

 Indices
 -------